fieldtrip/website/development/guideline/website.md

 # Website syntax and formatting

+This page describes the syntax and formatting for the FieldTrip website.
+The content of the website is maintained on <http://github.com/fieldtrip/website> and we have a complete [tutorial](/development/git/) that explains how to contribute.
+You can also use the GitHub web interface by opening a specific page page and clicking on the pen symbol ("Edit this file") in the upper right corner.

-This page describes the syntax and formatting for the Markdown pages that comprise this FieldTrip website.
-The Markdown pages are converted into html using [Jekyll](https://jekyllrb.com), and includes sections in the [Liquid](https://shopify.github.io/liquid/) makeup language.
-The resulting html pages and style sheets make use of [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/).
+The website pages are written in Markdown format, which are converted into html using [Jekyll](https://jekyllrb.com).
+The Markdown pages includes sections in the [Liquid](https://shopify.github.io/liquid/) makeup language for more detailed formatting.
+The resulting static html pages and style sheets also make use of [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

 This Markdown [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a very good place to start.
 It is also helpful to check the formatting in an online Markdown editor like <https://stackedit.io> or <https://dillinger.io>.

 Since Markdown is limited in its layout options, we use some custom code implemented in Liquid for specific formatting details.
 A good way to learn the formatting is by looking at the **raw format** of pages on <http://github.com/fieldtrip/website>.

-Note that if you look at the raw code of this page, you will also see some [html symbols](https://www.toptal.com/designers/htmlarrows/) in the code: these are required to show the raw code rather that it being rendered.

 ## Page header